zeusintuivo/SublimeText3-GoogleT/README.md

         "source_language": "", // eg. en, default is 'auto detect'
         "target_language": "", // default is en
-        "keep_moving_down": "yes",  // or yes or no Will keep translating down the line "target_type": "html",  // or plain or html "proxy_enable": "yes",  // enable or disable proxy "proxy_type": "socks5", // socks4 or socks5 or http
-        "proxy_host": "127.0.0.1",  // eg. 127.0.0.1
+        "keep_moving_down": "yes",  // or yes or no Will keep translating down the line "target_type": "html",  // or plain or html or yml "proxy_enable": "yes",  // enable or disable proxy "proxy_type": "socks5", // socks4 or socks5 or http "proxy_host": "127.0.0.1",  // eg. 127.0.0.1